Non shifted calculus of variations on time scales with Nabla-differentiable Sigma: Time scales with -differentiable

 \section{Time scales with $\nabla$-differentiable $\sigma$}

-In this section, we first study the consequences on $\T$ of the continuity of $\sigma$ in Section~\ref{section21}.
-Then, we study the consequences on $\T$ of its $\nabla$-differentiability in Section~\ref{section22}.
-In particular, the results obtained in these sections allow us prove our main result (Theorem~\ref{thmmain}).
+In Section~\ref{section21}, we study the consequences of the continuity of $\sigma$.
+Then, we study the consequences of the $\nabla$-differentiability of $\sigma$ in Section~\ref{section22}.
+From these preliminaries, we prove the most important results of this section (Proposition~\ref{thm1} and some corollaries) in Section~\ref{section23}.
+In particular, Corollary~\ref{cor1} is instrumental to prove our main result (Theorem~\ref{thmmain}).